 Perennial planting in Berkeley Gardens

-In order to make and measure these improvements, the project is focusing on providing for pollinators.
-Perennial species planted in July 2022 provides pollen, nectar, seeds and nesting material for birds and butterflies.
-Naturally, the greatest advantage that perennials have is that they come back year-after-year and hugely enhance one of the most important gardens in Cheltenham.
+A variety of perennials and shrubs were planted, carefully selected to give a wide seasonal food-rich resource for pollinators and insects, introducing biodiversity and establishing mini-habitats supporting birds, insects and reptile species.
+Perennial species planted in July 2022 provide pollen, nectar, seeds and nesting material for birds and butterflies.
+Naturally, the greatest advantage that perennials have is that they come back year-after-year to enhance one of the most important gardens in Cheltenham.

-Within the 16 different species planted there is a selection of helleniums, rudbeickias, geraniums, lavenders and a few different types of grasses.
+Within the 16 different species planted there is a selection of helleniums, rudbeickias, geraniums, lavenders and different types of grasses.
+A tall mix of tulip species were inter-planted this Autumn to provide more visual interest and an early food source for pollinators.

 We've used Strulch to mulch the beds as it is a light and easy to use garden mulch made from wheat straw for organic gardening.